evangelistalab/forte/docs/sphinx/methods/avas.rst

 * Type: double
 * Default: 0.98

+**AVAS_CUTOFF**

+The threshold greater than which to the eigenvalues of the projected overlap matrices will be considered as active orbitals.
+If not equal to 1.0, it takes priority over the sigma threshold selection.

+* Type: double
+* Default: 1.0

 **AVAS_NUM_ACTIVE**

 The total number of orbitals considered as active for doubly occupied and virtual orbitals (singly occupied orbitals not included).
-If not equal to 0, it will take priority over the sigma threshold selection.
+If not equal to 0, it will take priority over the sigma or cutoff selections.

 * Type: int
 * Default: 0